plasticmacaroni/bg3-missables/checklist.md

 - Helping the myconid
   - Curing Thulla
   - Meeting Omeluum (Society of Brilliance)
-  - Saving a dude from a site of explosive mushrooms
+  - Saving a stuck guy from a site of explosive mushrooms
-    - Remember there's a very rare mushroom that can be found there as well, this can be given to Shadowheart to unlock a memory or given to this dude's wife at the Myconid place, or given to this dude to take revenge on his wife for making him a slave (credits: u/Neville_Lynwood, u/Passerby05)
+    - Remember there's a very rare mushroom that can be found there as well, this can be given to Shadowheart to unlock a memory or given to this dude's wife at the Myconid place, or given to this dude to take revenge on his wife for making him a slave
   - Defeat the duergars / helping Gut (then double-cross them)
   - Eliminate Nere (which brings you to Grymforge) -- if you've come across the trapped gnomes, don't rest, or this quest will be lost
 - Get your sussur bark here to finish the weapon in Blighted Village